awsdocs/amazon-cloudwatch-events-user-guide/doc_source/CloudWatch-Events-Input-Transformer-Tutorial.md

 You can use the input transformer feature of CloudWatch Events to customize the text that is taken from an event before it is input to the target of a rule\.

 You can define multiple JSON paths from the event and assign their outputs to different variables\.
-Then you can use those variables in the input template in the form of <*variable\-name*>\.
+Then you can use those variables in the input template as <*variable\-name*>\.

 If you specify a variable to match a JSON path that does not exist in the event, the variable is replaced with null\.
 The characters < and > cannot be escaped\.

 In this tutorial, we extract the instance\-id and state of an Amazon EC2 instance from the instance state change event\.
-We use input transformer to put that data into an easy\-to\-read message that is sent to an Amazon SNS topic\.
+We use the input transformer to put that data into an easy\-to\-read message that is sent to an Amazon SNS topic\.
 The rule is triggered when any instance changes to any state\.
 For example, with this rule, the following Amazon EC2 instance state\-change notification event produces the Amazon SNS message **The EC2 instance i\-1234567890abcdef0 has changed state to stopped\.**

 ```
 {